kimmokam/mtb_route_creator/README.md

 ## Summary

 MTB route creator will create your next MTB route automatically.
 It will take some input from you.
-For example location, time you have to spend on route, what kind of terrain you would like to have.
-Using these inputs it will create your route that you can display on map and export it to use on route.
+For example location, time you havee, what kind of terrain etc. Using these inputs it will create your route that you can display and export it to use on a ride.

 ## Background